 This course provides a cohesive experience designed to synthesize and apply information from the Master of Science in Health and Wellness Management curriculum.
 Students will complete an individual capstone experience that demonstrates thorough understanding of the knowledge, skills, and disposition necessary to be a successful health and wellness manager.

-Prerequisites: HWM 780: Best Practices and Emerging Issues in Wellness and the consent of the instructor
+Prerequisites: HWM 780: Best Practices and Emerging Issues in Wellness

 Our enrollment advisers are available Monday through Thursday 8 a.m. to 7:30 p.m., Fridays 8 a.m. to 4:30 p.m.
 CT, or by appointment.